flukeout/css-diner/NOTES.md

+##Where I left off

+* Adding a 'level-complete' indicator to the right-hand-side menu

 ## Random Notes

 For example, I'd like to keep track of progress, can I update it every time there is an increase?